Rareloop/primer/README.md

 ## Installation
 To create a new Primer project run the following command:

-`composer create-project rareloop/primer:dev-dev my-primer-folder --stability=dev --remove-vcs`
+`composer create-project rareloop/primer my-primer-folder --remove-vcs`

 ## Usage
 The easiest way to get up and running is to use the inbuilt PHP Standalone Server: